PrinceKeshri966/onboard-logi-track/README.md

 # LogiTrack – SaaS Customer Onboarding Tracker

-A simulated project built to demonstrate Technical Project Management skills in a SaaS logistics environment like GoComet.
+A simulated project built to demonstrate Technical Project Management skills in a SaaS logistics environment.

 ## 🎯 Key Features
 - Onboarding dashboard with customer status and progress